opennetworkinglab/int-host-reporter/README.md

 `$ kubectl apply -f deployment/kubernetes/inthostreporter.yaml`

-Verify that the `inthostreporter` is in the Running state on each node:
+Verify that the `int-host-reporter` is in the Running state on each node:

 ```bash
 $ kubectl get pods --all-namespaces -o wide